microsoft/code-with-engineering-playbook/docs/developer-experience/going-further.md

 While working on a project, any developer might end up writing a script to automate a task.
 This script can be in `bash`, `python` or whatever scripting language they are comfortable with.

 Let's say you want to ensure that all markdown files written are validated against specific rules you have set up.
-As we have seen above, you can include in your Dev Container the tool [markdownlint](https://github.com/DavidAnson/markdownlint).
+As we have seen above, you can include the tool [markdownlint](https://github.com/DavidAnson/markdownlint) in your Dev Container .
 Having the tool installed does not mean developer will know how to use it!

 Consider the following solution structure: